 · Review bill details: In this process, the department verifies and makes sure that the bill contains the required credentials.
 Such as the Name of the vendor, authorization, and the requirements for the purchase order.

-· Updating records after the receival of the bill: The ledger accounts require to be updated depending on the received bill.
+· Updating records after the receivable of the bill: The ledger accounts require to be updated depending on the received bill.

-To conclude, accounts payable is mentioned in the company’s balance sheet under the head of current liability.
-It is a short–term credit that must be paid in a certain period to the creditor or vendors.
+To conclude, accounts payable are mentioned in the companys balance sheet under the head of current liability.
+It is a shortterm credit that must be paid in a certain period to the creditor or vendors.
 Apart from this AP also deals with internal payments, business expenses, and vendor payments.

 How ProfitBooks Can Help

-ProfitBooks can help all business owners in making an informed business decision to achieve market goals.
+ProfitBooks can help all business owners in making informed business decisions to achieve market goals.
 It also provides information about the leading business trends and strategies to grow in the competitive market.

 ProfitBooks is easy-to-use accounting software for small businesses, it helps small businesses to manage their finances.
 It has everything, starting from strong accounting features to inventory management.